Bayvao/spring-boot-kafka/README.md

 This repository has the complete code related to kafka producers/consumers using spring boot.

-# Setup Kafka using below links
+## Securing your Kafka Cluster using SSL

 - [Setup-Kafka](https://github.com/Bayvao/spring-boot-kafka/blob/master/Setup_Kafka.md)